crispreview/crispreview.github.io/_posts/2025-08-01-Eridanous-Gyros-Flavour-Crisps.markdown

 These are crisps not gyros.

 They are very crunchy and very salty.
 Those are good qualities in a crisp.
 They taste of thyme, or oregano.
 It is a nice flavour.
 They don't really taste of meat.
 Instead, they taste of the herbs you would associate with meat.
-A bit like those roast chicken flavour crisps that don't contain any chicken but just taset a bit like sage and onion.
+A bit like those roast chicken flavour crisps that don't contain any chicken but just taste a bit like sage and onion.

 They are also surprisingly orange.
 I like it when crisp flavouring has a colour.